 A "S-Corporation" can only be owned by humans and not other entities (some limited exceptions exist) and is ideal for smaller entities and non-public securities ventures.

 A "C-Corporation" can be owned by anyone and anything and is ideally meant for larger or more complex settings.
 The issuance and sale of securities here means significant legal and financial issues.
 Please see legal consultation before you offer any share for sale at any time.

-Here is a Checklist of Advantages and Disadvantages of LLCs - one of our most attorney's favorite forms of business entity:
+Here is a checklist of advantages and disadvantages of LLCs, one of our attorneys' most favorite forms of business entity: